RobertTalbert/discretecs/Video/scripts-module-3.md

 In the last video we talked at length about subsets of a set.
 For example we saw that {1,2,3} is a subset of {1,2,3,4} and so is {2,4}, so is {1,2,3,4} itself, and so is even the empty set.
 It might make you wonder, what are all the subsets of {1,2,3,4} and how many are there?
 It's sometimes useful to think about all the possible subsets of a given set, so let's do that with this example.

 Well, the empty set is a subset of all sets.
 There are four one-element subsets of {1,2,3,4} and here those are.
 The number of 2-element subsets takes a little more work to enumerate but you would have {1,2}, {1,3} and {1,4}, then {2,3} and {2,4} --- notice {2,1} is the same as {1,2} and {2,2} is the same as just {2}, and since those are already listed we leave them out.
 We'd also have {3,4}, and that's all the two-element subsets -- six in all.
-Then for the three-element subsets we have {1,2,3}, {1,3,4}, ad {2,3,4}.
+Then for the three-element subsets we have {1,2,3}, {1,2,4}, {1,3,4}, ad {2,3,4}.
 Then finally we have {1,2,3,4} itself.
 That's all of them and that's 16 in all.

 We mentioned earlier too that sets can contain elements that are also sets, just like boxes can contain other boxes.
 If we take all 16 of those sets and put them into a set like so, we have formed the set of all subsets of {1,2,3,4}.
 This is a construction known as the **power set** of {1,2,3,4}.
-The power set of a set A, is a set whose elements are all the subsets of A.
+The power set of a set A, is a set whose elements are all the subsets of A. And we use a script or boldface P around the set to denote it.

 For example, the power set of {a,b} is the set, whose elements are the subsets of {a,b}.
 There are four of those: the empty set, the one-element sets {a} and {b}, and the set {a,b}.
 YOu try it with the three-element set {x,y,z}.
 What is the power set of this set?